Governing the rise of Artificial Intelligence

 Where the best ideas will be selected for implementation.

-Our first webinar, taking place on September 7th 2017 at 1100h Eastern Time, is an introduction to the Civic Debate with Frank Escoubes (Bluenove’s CEO) and Kay Firth-Butterfield (Vice Chair of IEEE AI Initiative).
+Our first webinar, taking place on September 7th 2017 at 1100h Eastern Time, is an introduction to the Civic Debate with Frank Escoubes (Bluenove’s CEO) and John C. Havens Executive Director (Chair of IEEE AI Initiative).
 Cyrus Hodes, Director of Harvard Kennedy School’s The Future Society AI Initiative, will be the moderator.

 - This introduction webinar will go into the details of Assembl, the collective intelligence platform which we will use, explaining how it works and what outcomes are expected.

-- In parallel, Kay will give an overview of the IEEE Global Initiative for Ethical Considerations in Artificial Intelligence and Autonomous Systems.
+- In parallel, John will give an overview of the IEEE Global Initiative for Ethical Considerations in Artificial Intelligence and Autonomous Systems.

 - The various committee members working with the IEEE will be the first “circle” of individuals contributing to webinar Q&As.